ocaml/platform-blog/Signing-the-opam-repository.md

 - We split in lots more files, and per-package ones, to fit with and nicely extend the git-based workflow that made the success of opam.
 The original TUF would have big json files signing for a lot of files, and likely to conflict.
-  Both packagers and repository maintainers should be able to safely work concurrently without issue.
+  Both developers and repository maintainers should be able to safely work concurrently without issue.
 Signing bundles in TUF gives the additional guarantee that no file is removed without proper signature, but this is handled by git and signed tags.
-- instead of a single file with all signed packages by a specific maintainer, one file per package
+- instead of a single file with all signed packages by a specific developer, one file per package

 ### Differences to Haskell: